-It's hard for me to fathom, but Retro Injection turns one year old today.
+It's hard for me to fathom, but Retro Injection has been kicking for five years.
 It's been an incredible ride thus far: We've gotten to chat with celebrities, take a few road trips, and scored some awesome perks.
-What's next, a book deal?
+What's next, another book deal?
 Bring it on!

 Seeing something in me to which I was oblivious, my wife encouraged me for months to blog.
 I fought it with all my being; the prospect sounded too much like an unpaid job.
 I've always been a hard worker, but like anyone else, I want to be compensated.
 Then something unexpected happened: I discovered not all pay is financial.
-However, if anyone wants to toss me a few bucks for the seconds of joy this site has given them, feel free to click those Patreon buttons, at the top and bottom of the page!
+However, if anyone wants to toss me a few bucks for the seconds of joy this site has given them, feel free to buy something from my sponsor!
 (I'm living on ketchup sandwiches here.)

 Retro Injection grew a lot faster than I'd expected.
 I soon realized I had a lot of menial, silly stuff to share, as well as some things which hold places of prominence in my heart.
 Admittedly, there's a big crossover on that Venn diagram.